 I googled meringues and discovered that I needed cream of tartar.
 Having never used this before it wasn't in my pantry so out of the PJs and into something rather unflattering for a mad dash up to the local supermarket.

+Whilst there I did a quick check in with sis and discovered that the Edmonds recipe didn't require cream of tartar.
+Hmmmm here now might as well get it ($5 NZD) !
 On my return I realised that in fact the recipe I was reading was for meringue cookies and not basic meringues so a wasted trip to the supermarket!
 Oh well back into the PJs.

 Meringues - they sounded frightening, reading the various recipes they all stated clean and dry equipment otherwise the egg wont beat to stiff peaks.
 They also suggested a glass bowl rather than plastic.
 Good advice.